-Parts of the borough of Enfield, north London, have suffered from severe flooding in the past.
-The Salmons Brook Flood Alleviation Scheme was completed in 2016 at a cost of £15.3 million and has reduced the risk to more than 2500 homes.
-However, some areas still remain at a higher risk.
-Now, a Natural Flood Management (NFM) scheme is being piloted in Enfield to investigate if further reductions in flood can be achieved at a reasonable cost.
+Many areas in Enfield, north London, have suffered severe flooding in the recent past.
+The £15.3 million Salmons Brook Flood Alleviation Scheme was completed in 2016, reducing the risk to more than 2,500 homes.
+However, some areas still remain at risk.

 The Salmons Brook Natural Flood Management project

 The Salmons Brook NFM pilot project aims to slow the flow and store water higher in the rural areas of the Salmons Brook catchment in north Enfield, especially in and after periods of heavy rainfall.
 It aims to demonstrate the costs, benefits and lessons learnt of carrying out NFM in the urban fringe, to help inform best practice nationally.

 A leaky dam: one example of natural flood management

 The Salmons Brook Catchment

 The upper reaches of the Salmons Brook catchment sit within London’s greenbelt, north of Enfield Road, encompassing Trent Park and a large amount of agricultural and park land.
 This includes two streams connected to the Salmons Brook: the Merryhills Brook and the Leeging Beech Gutter.